Sam-Osian/PFD-toolkit/docs/getting_started/discover_themes.md

 ```

 !!! note
-    The main reason why we're turning 'off' all reports sections other than the coroners' concerns is to help keep the LLM's instructions short & focused.
-LLMs often perform better when they are only given relevant information.
+    The main reason why we're hiding all reports sections other than the coroners' concerns is to help keep the LLM's instructions short & focused.
+LLMs often perform better when they are given only relevant information.

     The sections you'll want to draw from will depend on your specific research question.
-To understand more about what information is contained within each of the report sections, please see: [About the data](../pfd_reports.md#what-do-pfd-reports-look-like).
+To understand more about what information is contained within each of the report sections, please see [About the data](../pfd_reports.md#what-do-pfd-reports-look-like).

 ---